 A prototype modular display in S scale

 I brought together a number of resources to create the track plan.
 ICC Valuation Survey maps showed a good deal of detail, but the trackwork shown was obsolete due to the realignment that occurred when the new bridge went in.
+(Postscript: a track diagram from a 1929 B&M signal chart was obtained well after the modules' track plan was developed, and confirmed much of what had been concluded.
+That plan is displayed below.
+Thank you, Ron Rand!)
 However, sufficient photos exist to determine what those changes were.
 Field trips to the area were simple enough and reinforced my understanding of the topography shown on USGS maps.
 Fairly early in the process, I decided the area to be modeled was to include at least one span of the mainline bridge and extend northerly to the overpass that carried Edgewater Drive over the tracks.
 With my initial sketches, I attempted to compress all of this into a two-section 12' module, but eventually I expanded that to 16' to avoid "excess compression," that would limit how well I could maintain the correct proportions.
 All told, the distance from the northerly bridge pier to the overpass was 2500'; my representation is a bit over 1000' scale feet, including one bridge span at true scale size.
 Three sections 64" long minimize joints but allow transportation in a 6' pickup truck bed.

 1914 ICC Valuation Map showing area portrayed on module

 1929 B&M Signal Plan Charts